What digital accessibility means to us

 As a public service, making our information easier to use and access makes sense for our users.
 This is because it:

-Everyone who commissions, manages or contributes to our websites and other online systems is responsible for making sure it's accessible.
-This includes systems we pay a supplier to provide.
+Everyone who creates, manages or contributes to our websites must make sure they are accessible.
+This includes on sites we pay other companies to provide.

 Depending on their role, different teams are responsible in different ways.

-• text content that's easily understood - for example, using clear page structure, simple plain English and clear link text
+- easy to read text using clear page structure, simple plain English and clear link text

-They then must regularly review their content to make sure it's up to date.
-They can also use feedback from residents and staff, including those with disabilities, to improve their information to work for more people.
+They also regularly check that content is up-to-date.
+They can also listen to feedback from the members of the public and council staff, including those with disabilities, to improve their information to work for more people.

-Web content writers, builders or editors deliver the accessible end page by making sure information:
+Web editors make sure the web page is easy to use and understand by making sure information:

-• combines service content with web elements correctly - for example, by adding 'coded' heading and sub-headings to content
+- is added in the right way using web editing tools - for example, by adding formatted or 'coded' heading and lists to content

-• is tested regularly using both manual and automated web content checks
+- is tested regularly using both manual and automated checks

-Website developers design and test our websites so they meet minimum accessibility standards.
+Developers design and test our websites.
 For example, by making sure web pages work:

-• with service content published by web editors using both manual and automated quality checks
+- with service content using both manual and automated quality checks

-Procurement ensure external digital systems we purchase meet minimum accessibility standards and have a clear plan for fixing issues if they do not.
+Procurement make sure suppliers meet our minimum accessibility standards and have a clear plan for fixing issues if they do not.

 Making digital content accessibility an 'everyability'

 There are lots of best practices we can start using today.
-They can help people understand our information better, are low cost and give content creators a chance to upskill and feel confident about accessibility.
+They can help people understand our information better.
+They are also low cost and give content creators a chance to upskill and feel confident about accessibility.

-To help, we've created an online resource where everyone can come and learn, at their own pace, how to make web content accessible.
-It has guides for writing content, using images online and publishing content in different digital formats, like web pages, in documents and video.
+We've created an online guide to help everyone learn how to make web content accessible.
+It includes simple tips for writing clearly, using images online and publishing content in different formats, like web pages, in documents and video.